A Coupled Markov Chain Approach to Credit Risk Modeling: The Model

-The variables $\delta_n^t$ and $\xi_n^t$ are independent of everything else, while the variables $\eta_n^t$ are independent of the $\delta_n^t$ and the $\xi_n^t$ but have a non-trivial dependency structure within a given time period.
-The marginal distribution of the $\xi_n^t$ and the $\eta_n^t$ is dependent on the current rating class of the company $n$ and the respective distribution resulting from the transition matrix $P$, i.e.
+While the variables $\delta_n^t$ and $\xi_n^t$ are independent of all the other variables, the variables $\eta_n^t$ are independent of $\delta_n^t$ and $\xi_n^t$, but have a non-trivial dependency structure within a given time period.
+The marginal distribution of $\xi_n^t$ and $\eta_n^t$ is dependent on the current rating class of the company $n$ and the transition matrix $P$.
+In particular, we define

 To model the dependencies between the components of the random vector $\eta^t = (\eta_1^t, \ldots, \eta_N^t)$, we divide the transition of $\eta_n^t$ in two parts: its \textit{tendency} (i.e. up or down) and the \emph{magnitude} of the change.
 To be more specific, let $\chi^t=(\chi_1^t, \ldots, \chi_M^t)$ be a vector of Bernoulli variables, where $\chi_m^t$ determines whether a non-deteriorating move takes place for all companies $n$ with $X_n^{t-1} = m$ at time $t$, i.e.